cromeoli/cromeoli/README.md

 - 💼 Currently working at [MarinWBanet](https://marinwbanet.com/)
 - 🎓 Certificate of Higher Education (HNC) in Web Development by IES Rafael Alberti
 - 🔒 Certificate of Higher Education (HNC) in Cybersecurity on IT by IES Rafael Alberti
-- 💾 Usually coding in Javascript (React, Vue, NodeJS), Python or C++
+- 💾 Usually coding in Javascript (React, Vue, NodeJS), Python or C.
 - 🌿 Linux and open source entusiast
-- 📚 Currently studying Computer Engineering at [UNED](https://www.uned.es/universidad/inicio/en/)
+- 📚 Currently studying Computer Science at [UCA]([https://www.uned.es/universidad/inicio/en/](https://esingenieria.uca.es/))
 - 💡 Highly interested in Three.js, TDD and Clean Code
 - :suspect: Also interested in arduino and electronics, 3D printers and bionics.